-High ozone (O3) concentrations are a major concern for air quality in the São Paulo Metropolitan Area (SPMA).
-During 2016, the 8 hours state standard of 140 µg m–3 was exceeded on 32 days, whereas the 1-hour national standard of 160 µg m–3 was exceeded on 76 days.
-Exposure to such unhealthy O3 levels and other pollutants can lead to respiratory diseases.
-The focus of this study is to determine the main O3 precursor in terms of the volatile organic compounds (VOCs), in order to provide a scientific basis for control of this pollutant.
-In this work, 66 samples of hydrocarbons, 62 of aldehydes and 42 of ethanol were taken during the period from September 2011 to August 2012, from 7:00 to 9:00 a.m.
+High ozone (O3) concentrations are a major concern about air quality in the São Paulo Metropolitan Area (SPMA).
+During 2016, the 8-hour state standard of 140 µg m–3 was exceeded on 32 days, whereas the 1-hour national standard of 160 µg m–3 was exceeded on 76 days.
+Exposure to such unhealthy O3 levels and other pollutants can lead to respiratory disease.
+The focus of this study is to determine the main O3 precursor in terms of the volatile organic compounds (VOCs) in order to provide a scientific basis for controlling this pollutant.
+In this work, 66 samples of hydrocarbons, 62 of aldehydes and 42 of ethanol were taken during the period from September 2011 to August 2012 from 7:00 to 9:00 a.m.
 The OZIPR trajectory model and SAPRC atmospheric chemical mechanism were used to determine the major O3 precursors.
-During the studied period, aldehydes represented 35.3% of the VOCs, followed by ethanol (22.6%), aromatic compounds (15.7%), alkanes (13.5%), ketones (6.8%), alkenes (6.0%) and alkadienes less than 0.1%.
-Considering the concentration of VOCs and their typical reactivity, the simulation results showed that acetaldehyde contributed to 61.2% of the O3 formation.
-Total aldehydes contributed 74%, aromatics (14.5%), alkenes (10.2%), alkanes (1.3%) and alkadienes (e.g., isoprene; 0.03%).
-Simulations results for the SPMA showed that the most effective alternative for limiting the O3 levels is to reduce the VOCs emissions, mainly the aldehydes.
+During the studied period, aldehydes represented 35.3% of the VOCs, followed by ethanol (22.6%), aromatic compounds (15.7%), alkanes (13.5%), ketones (6.8%), alkenes (6.0%) and alkadienes (less than 0.1%).
+Considering the concentration of VOCs and their typical reactivity, the simulation results showed that acetaldehyde contributed 61.2% of the O3 formation.
+The total aldehydes contributed 74%, followed by aromatics (14.5%), alkenes (10.2%), alkanes (1.3%) and alkadienes (e.g., isoprene; 0.03%).
+Simulation results for the SPMA showed that the most effective alternative for limiting the O3 levels was reducing the VOC emissions, mainly the aldehydes.